Arduino ILI9341 Touchscreen Tutorial: XPT2046 Wiring, Graphics, Calibration & UI

 The image below shows the display printing text and drawing simple shapes like lines, rectangles, and circles.
 This confirms that the display is wired correctly and fully functional.

-Displaying Images and Bitmaps on ILI9341
+Displaying Bitmap Images on ILI9341

 The ILI9341 can show beautiful images.
 In this demo, we will load small bitmaps to create simple graphics.
 Bitmaps are ideal for icons, logos, UI elements, and splash screens.
 The Adafruit library makes drawing bitmaps very easy once the image is converted into the right format.